CVC Clinics

 More about the CVC

 Funda Nenja is rolling out a brand-new Veterinary Outreach Programme, which will be run separately from all the other Funda Nenja activities.
 Our aim is to reach as many rural dogs and cats as possible.
 We plan to do weekly clinics in the more rural areas, that currently have little to no access to animal welfare and veterinary care.
 Our experienced veterinarians, Dr Daniela Hughes and Dr Lee Pachonick will be running these clinics, together with 1 or 2 assistants.
-The team will be focussing on a different area each week and we are sure, that after 1 or 2 clinics in each area, the communities will soon hear about the services that we are offering, all of which will be free of charge.
+The team will be focussing on a different area each week and we are sure, that after 1 or 2 clinics in each area, the communities will soon hear about the services that we are offering.
 The vets will be doing rabies vaccinations, 5 in 1 vaccinations, treating for ticks & fleas, deworming and doing monthly sterilisations.
 Dr Lee is a registered mobile veterinarian and already has her own mobile clinic vehicle, which they will be using at these outreach clinics.

 For more information, please feel free to email us : projectadmin@fundanenja.co.za